 The film’s running time parallels the length of the story (90 minutes), even though its title, Cleo from 5 to 7, suggests two hours.

-In the first scene, Cléo Victoire is having a tarot card reading with a fortune teller, who warns her of an evil force in her life, a doctor.
+In the first scene, a fortune teller warns Cléo Victoire of an evil force, a doctor.
 She also sees a meeting with a talkative young man in her future.
 The fortune teller then pulls the hanged man card, meaning that Cléo is potentially fatally ill.
 She then proceeds to pull the death tarot card, leading Cléo to believe she is doomed.

-Distraught from her visit, Cléo meets her maid, Angèle, at a café and recounts the results of the tarot card reading, claiming that if it’s cancer, she’ll kill herself.
+Distraught from her visit, Cléo meets her maid, Angèle, at a cafe, claiming that if it’s cancer, she’ll kill herself.
 Cléo cries and the owner of the café gives her coffee to calm down.
 Cléo and Angèle proceed to go hat shopping, where Cléo buys a black fur hat, despite Angèle constantly reminding her that it’s summertime.
 Cléo wants to wear the hat home, but Angèle reminds her that it’s Tuesday, and it’s bad luck to wear something new on a Tuesday.
-They have the shopkeeper send the hat to Cléo’s home, and Cléo and Angèle take a taxi home in time for Cléo’s rehearsal.
-They have a conversation with the female taxi driver as she muses about the dangers of her job.
+Cléo and Angèle take a taxi home, during which they converse with the female taxi driver, who muses about the dangers of her job.

-Having dropped Dorothée off at her apartment, Cléo has the taxi take her to Parc Montsouris.
-By a bridge on a river, Cléo meets Antoine, a soldier on leave from the Algerian War.
-Antoine helps Cléo realize her selfishness, and asks her to accompany him to the train station to return to the war if he accompanies her to the hospital to get her test results.
+After dropping Dorothée off at her apartment, Cléo takes a taxi to Parc Montsouris, where she meets Antoine, a soldier on leave from the Algerian War, who makes her feel selfish.
+He asks her to accompany him to the train station if he accompanies her to the hospital to get her test results.

-Before leaving, Antoine confides in Cléo about his thoughts on the war, and that in Algeria, they die for nothing, and that scares him.
-Antoine and Cléo go to the hospital by bus, and the doctor who tested Cléo for her possible cancer isn’t in, despite the fact that he told her he’d be present at 7 pm that day.
+Before leaving, Antoine confides in Cléo that in Algeria, they die for nothing, and that scares him.
+Antoine and Cléo go to the hospital by bus, but the doctor who tested Cléo isn’t in.
 Cléo and Antoine sit on a bench outside, as Cléo is still determined that the doctor will be there.
-While Cléo has come to terms with her illness and is able to face the test results with courage thanks to Antoine’s help, the doctor rolls by in his car and tells Cléo that she has cancer and will need to undergo radiotherapy.

 Critical Status: